What is a Mental Health Counselor?

 - Mental Health Therapist

-In 2016, there was an estimated number of 157,700 jobs in the United States for Mental Health Counselor.
+In the United States, there were 157,700 jobs for Mental Health Counselor in 2016.
 New jobs are being produced at a rate of 23.1% which is above the national average.
 The Bureau of Labor Statistics predicts 36,500 new jobs for Mental Health Counselor by 2026.
-The BLS estimates 21,600 yearly job openings in this field.
+There will be an estimated 21,600 positions for Mental Health Counselor per year.

 The states with the most job growth for Mental Health Counselor are Utah, Arizona, and Virginia.
 Watch out if you plan on working in Illinois, Kansas, or Maine.
 These states have the worst job growth for this type of profession.